 CLICK HERE for details, enrollment options and pricing.

-• How to maintain control of you own personal situation when you show up on scene of a house fire and find out that it is owned and or occupied by either a family member, loved one, ex partner, friend, etc.
+• How to maintain control of your own personal situation when you show up on the scene of a house fire and find out that it is owned and or occupied by either a family member, loved one, ex-partner, friend, etc.

 • The impact that helmet cameras can have on situational awareness, decision making and behavior.

 • How to keep from getting caught off-guard when you arrive at a working incident

 • How a firefighter (non-officer) can develop and maintain situational awareness.

 County of Grande Prairie Regional Fire Service Recruitment Video

 The County of Grande Prairie Regional Fire Service is comprised of several different stations at different levels.
 We have 2 full time staffed stations that cover the regions of the County of Grande Prairie which immediately surround the City of Grande Prairie.
 These 2 stations are composite (combination staffing) and typically are comprised of 2 full-time staff, supplemented by 2 part-time (paid-on-call staff) for a total of four crew members in each of the 2 stations.